gpadem/challenge-collecting-data-group-3/README.md

 The objective of this challenge is to create a csv file format with the data scraped from a real estate site.

 With the use of BeautifulSoup and Selenium we have navigated through immoweb.be/en.
 We scraped data from several individual houses.
 The project is not yet finished.
-We still have to complete
+The following should still be completed:
 -The automation of data scraping of 10000 individual properties
+-Sorting data to individual data categories
 -Put these into a csv file

 We used